Sharing ideas about making self-help enterprises more effective, sustainable and better at achieving their purposes and serving their members

 To view or download a diagram that shows how SHEs relate to all other forms of enterprise ‘click’ here

 SHEs intervene in the market in the best interest of their members, this can be in their role as consumers, as producers, as workers, or as members of a specific community.
 Groups of people decide to work together with the objective of improving their position within a market.
 The primary aim of their joint action is to secure a ‘better deal’ for members.
 The alternative to taking mutual action usually is to remain at the mercy of those who dominate, manipulate or fail to serve specific markets.

 The fundamental proviso

 Only where enterprises are unequivocally run in the best interest of their members are the full benefits of self-help enterprises realised.
 In other words, provided that the organization is a bona-fide self-help enterprise, which requires that the enterprise follow a set of systems that ensure that it attains its real purpose and fulfils its essential function.
-In turn, this means implementing very specifically designed systems of organization, association, economics and management.

 A new wave of self-help enterprises